UncleMac66/nodenurse/README.md

 # ./nodenurse.sh

-Helper tool to diagnose, reboot, and tag unhealthy nodes in slurm based GPU cluster set up with [oci-hpc](https://github.com/oracle-quickstart/oci-hpc)
+Helper tool to diagnose, reboot, and tag unhealthy nodes in a slurm based GPU cluster.
+Specifically designed to work out of the box with environments set up with [oci-hpc](https://github.com/oracle-quickstart/oci-hpc)

+nodenurse.sh relies on `tagunhealthy.py` and `ncclscout.py` being in the same directory for full functionality

 ```
 Usage: ./nodenurse.sh [OPTION] [HOST(S)]

 Description:
-  ./nodenurse.sh takes the nodes that are in a down/drain state in slurm, supplied nodename(s), or a hostfile and
+  nodenurse.sh takes the nodes that are in a down/drain state in slurm, supplied nodename(s), or a hostfile and
   can run a fresh healthcheck on them, grab the latest healthcheck, send them through ncclscout.py, or can be used
   to initiate a hard reboot of those nodes.